10 Letter of Interest Examples + How to Write One in 2026

 Dear Ms. Newton,

 I hope this letter finds you well.
-I am reaching out to reaffirm my unwavering interest in Stanford University.
-As an applicant currently on the waitlist for entering the class of 2025, I remain deeply committed to pursuing my dream of learning from Stanford’s esteemed legal community.
+I am reaching out to reaffirm my strong interest in attending Stanford University.
+As an applicant currently on the waitlist for entering the class of 2026, I remain deeply committed to pursuing my dream of learning from Stanford’s esteemed legal community.

 In addition to affirming my interest, I wish to provide an update on my accomplishments.
 I have recently completed an internship with the District Attorney’s Office, where I had the privilege of observing courtroom proceedings and gaining first-hand knowledge of the justice system.

-My wish to pursue a legal career that champions equity is solidified by Stanford University’s excellent and diverse program.
-I am hopeful for the opportunity to join the class of 2025.
+My wish to pursue a legal career that champions equity is solidified by Stanford University’s rigorous program that offers a wide range of courses and clinics focused on equity and social justice.
+I am hopeful for the opportunity to join the class of 2026.
 Thank you so much for your continued consideration.

 Sincerely,